crateio/distutils2/docs/source/distutils/introduction.rst

 * creating a source distribution

 * (optional) creating one or more "built" (binary) distributions of your project

-Each of these tasks are covered in this document.
+All of these tasks are covered in this document.

-Not all module developers have access to multiple platforms, so one cannot expect them to create builds for every platform.
+Not all module developers have access to multiple platforms, so one cannot expect them to create buildt distributions for every platform.
 To remedy this, it is hoped that intermediaries called *packagers* will arise to address this need.
 Packagers take source distributions released by module developers, build them on one or more platforms and release the resulting built distributions.
-Thus users on a greater range of platforms will be able to install the most popular Python modules in the most natural way for their platform without having to run a setup script or compile a single line of code.
+Thus, users on a greater range of platforms will be able to install the most popular Python modules in the most natural way for their platform without having to run a setup script or compile a single line of code.